 95. Bone is 5 times stronger than steel.

-97. Ingrown nails are a hereditary trait.
+97. Ingrown toenails are a hereditary trait.

-99. The average life expectancy is 2,475,576,000 seconds, we speak an average of 123,205,750 words in a lifetime, we have sex 4,239 times.
+99. The average life expectancy is 2,475,576,000 seconds, during our lifetime we speak an average of 123,205,750 words and have sex 4,239 times.

 What else to read